The relationship between price and quantity of a good

 Ramesh, a teacher from a small village, used this understanding to plan his side income by adjusting his potato sales based on market prices, achieving success by aligning with high-demand periods during festivals.

 This example shows how supply schedules provide actionable data, while supply is the underlying concept guiding such decisions.
-It’s a practical application that resonates with Indian readers, showing how economic concepts can lead to real-world outcomes.
+It serves as a practical application for Indian readers, illustrating how economic concepts translate into real-world outcomes.

 Factors Affecting Supply and Their Impact on Supply Schedules